WELLINGTON AND WHITE Agribusiness Development

 A COMPLETE DESIGN SERVICE

-You can benifit from 36 years of worldwide experience in the fresh produce industry.
+You can benefit from over 40 years of worldwide experience in the fresh produce industry.
 An experience that covers all aspects of design, implementation and importantly operation of packhouse and pre pack operations, rapid pre cooling and long term storage.

 The layout shown here is for a recently built 5300m² fresh and processed produce manufacturing and distribution centre at Dube Tradeport next to the new King Shaka Airport in Durban.